 Create new shortcut groups to organize your shortcuts:

-The new shortcut group appears in the Shortcut Groups pane.
+The new shortcut group appears on the Project Shortcuts tab.

 To organize your shortcuts by group, either:

-The shortcuts are organized by group in the Project Shortcuts toolstrip tab and in the Shortcut Management view.
+The shortcuts are organized by group in the Project Shortcuts toolstrip tab.

 Annotating shortcuts makes their purpose visible, without changing the file name or location of the script or model the shortcut points to.
 For example, you can change a cryptic file name to a descriptive name for the shortcut.
 To put shortcuts in a workflow order on the toolstrip, prefix the shortcut names with numbers.

-In the Shortcut Management view, right-click and select Rename to edit the Shortcut Name column.
-The Shortcut Name does not affect the file name or location.
+When creating a shortcut, edit the Name.
+The shortcut name does not affect the file name or location.

 You can specify an icon to use for your shortcut buttons on the Project Shortcuts tab.
 Icons such as "build" can aid other project users to recognize frequent tasks.